Transport coffee tax free

 - the type of coffee,

-- the quantity of the exported coffee
+- the quantity of coffee exported,

 - the place and date of export, and